fofa-rgb/chat-system/README.md

 # Chat System

 This repository contains the code for the Chat System API.
-The application is containerized using Docker Compose, which makes it easy to set up and run.
+The application is containerized using Docker Compose.

 ## Prerequisites
 - Docker installed on your machine.